Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 To set the dwarf spheroidals in orbit, we use \texttt{galpy} \citep{Bovy_2015} to obtain the 3-D positions and velocities of each dwarf in the `light' and `heavy' Milky Way potentials as a function of time.
 We then determine the infall time of each dwarf as the orbital apocenter nearest to the infall time estimates of \citet{Rocha_2012}\footnote{This was determined through the deduction of a correlation between orbital energy and the time at which dSphs last cross the Milky Way virial radius, found through cosmological simulations.}.
 Although this infall time estimate is derived from cosmological simulations, it nevertheless does not select Milky Way analogues with an LMC companion and thus our simulations are unlikely to represent the full tidal history of the dwarf sample.
 The position and velocity vectors at this point are used to initialise the orbit of each dwarf.
 We list the relevant orbital parameters in Table~\ref{tab:dsphs_gal_real}.

 It should be noted that after initialisation with \texttt{MAGI}, the dSphs were left to simulate with GADGET-4 for 5 Gyr without an external potential for them to settle in equilibrium and minimize any numerical artefacts.
 Only thereafter were the dSphs `shifted' to the starting apocenter radius, had their velocities `boosted' into orbit, and left to evolve in heavy and light Milky Way potentials until their positions at the present day.
 We additionally note that since velocity anisotropy $\beta(r) = 0$ (isotropic) is disfavoured for cored stellar profiles living in cuspy dark matter haloes \citep{an_evans, almeida_cores_in_cusps}, the resultant stellar systems instead typically show radially varying velocity anisotropy, with a preference for mildly tangential anisotropy in the centre.
+We note that \citet{wolf_bullock}, using Jeans dynamical modeling with constant anisotropy, also find that Milky Way's dwarfs require slightly tangential anisotropies given their dark matter haloes have an NFW form.